Jana Duggar Shows Off Small Waist & Big Smile In Green Dress For Easter Sunday Photo

 “Such a beautiful young lady!
 Your love for the Lord radiates through you,” stated a third fan.

 “Always Such Pure Stunning Beauty.
-Happy Easter” said a fourth Instagram user.
+Happy Easter,” said a fourth Instagram user.